DistributedEstimator: Distributed Training of Quantum Neural Networks via Circuit Cutting: System Model and Problem Formulation

-\textbf{Cut-aware estimator query model.} For a single query instance $(C(\theta,x), O)$, circuit cutting produces a partition labelled by $\ell$ and yields subcircuits and subobservables.
-The resulting execution requires a finite set of concrete subexperiments $\mathcal{E}=\{e_k\}_{k=1}^{K}$ and reconstruction coefficients $\alpha$ determined by the cutting scheme and partition \cite{Tang2021CutQC,Harrow2025OptimalCuts}.
+For a single query instance $(C(\theta,x), O)$, circuit cutting produces a partition labelled by $\ell$ and yields subcircuits and subobservables.
+The resulting execution requires a finite set of concrete subexperiments $\mathcal{E}=\{e_k\}_{k=1}^{K}$ and reconstruction coefficients $\alpha$ determined by the cutting scheme and partition~\cite{Tang2021CutQC,Harrow2025OptimalCuts}.
 Each $e_k$ is executed with a fixed shot count $S$, producing a classical summary $r_k$ (e.g., outcome counts).
 Reconstruction aggregates $\mathcal{R}=\{r_k\}$ into an estimate $\widehat{y}$ of the target expectation value.

 This induces a staged cost decomposition for each query instance:

 where: \begin{itemize} \item $T_{\mathrm{part}}$ is circuit/observable partitioning time (including cut planning and partition materialisation); \item $T_{\mathrm{gen}}$ is subexperiment generation time (including basis variants and reconstruction coefficients); \item $T_{\mathrm{exec}}$ is parallel execution time of $\mathcal{E}$ on a worker pool; \item $T_{\mathrm{rec}}$ is classical reconstruction time. \end{itemize} Eq.~\eqref{eq:ttotal} provides the measurement backbone for RQ1 and RQ2: we report each component as a measured quantity and study how their shares evolve with the degree of parallelism.